Electric car buying guide

 Although electric vehicles have been available for decades, only recently have the major manufacturers invested in high quality electric models to meet the needs of twenty-first century consumer.
 This has involved increasing driving range and reducing vehicle price.
 A new recharging infrastructure is also being rapidly developed across the UK.

-The key year was 2011, the year when the current EV revolution truly began as can be seen in the number of fully electric and plug-in hybrid models available in the UK.
-While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at more than 25 high-quality cars and vans, with more models due for launch this year and next.
+The key year was 2011 when the current EV revolution truly began; as can be seen by the number of electric and plug-in hybrid models available in the UK.
+While only 9 EVs were available from the major manufacturers in 2011, this increased to 18 models in 2013, and now stands at more than 35 high-quality cars and vans, with more models due for launch this year and next.

 The cost of buying an electric car

 In general, electric vehicles are more expensive to buy than their petrol or diesel equivalents.
-However, since 2011, the Plug-in Car and Plug-in Van Grants have subsidised the purchase of eligible cars by 25% of the cost of the vehicle up to a maximum of £5,000; for vans, the amount is up to 20% up to a maximum of £8,000.
+However, since 2011, the Plug-in Car and Plug-in Van Grants have subsidised the purchase of eligible cars up to a maximum of £5,000; for vans, the amount is up to 20% up to a maximum of £8,000.
+These grant levels will remain in place until the end of February 2016.

 Both private car buyers and fleets are eligible to receive the grants, which are administered by the Office for Low Emission Vehicles (OLEV) – no application forms are required as the dealership completes all the necessary paperwork on the buyer's behalf and the grant is automatically deducted from the vehicle price at the point of purchase.